WILDE(ST) DREAMS EDITING AND PROOFREADING SERVICES L.L.C.

 Writing a Book Proposal

-When I submitted my first book proposal, the recently published The Routledge Guidebook to Paine’s Rights of Man, I felt intimidated: although the subject of the book fell within the historical period I studied, I had never written a full-length article on history or political science--much less a dissertation or a book.
+the subject of my book fell within my historical period, I had never written a full-length article on history or political science--much less a dissertation or a book.
 (My doctoral dissertation was in English literature after all!)
-But I managed to write a credible book proposal, receiving the following comments from my internal reviewers which were much better than I expected:
+But I managed to write a credible book proposal, receiving the following comments from my internal reviewers:

 “This is a fine, clear, and compelling proposal, which promises to lead to a useful book....although there are some good books that in passing discuss Tom Paine’s Rights of Man, there is nothing quite like this proposed volume.
 There is a good mix of textual analysis and contextual materials.
 The writing is clear, and the book seems pitched at a level that should appeal to undergraduate and graduate students.”

-“Overall, this is a much needed book and I heartily support the proposal….
-Given this, the proposed book is a timely reminder of the importance of recalling the origins of ideas and how they came to be widely understood, as well placing their birth into their historical context.
+“Overall, this is a much needed book and I heartily support the proposal…. the proposed book is a timely reminder of the importance of recalling the origins of ideas and how they came to be widely understood, as well placing their birth into their historical context.
 Furthermore, the proposed guidebook to Rights of Man is a well constructed and thoughtful analysis of the text, and does Paine’s work the justice that it needs.”

 “This is a very good proposal.
 It is generally well thought out and prepared, and answers all the key questions that might be posed about such a proposal.
 It shows a very strong grasp of the material, and reliable intellectual judgment.”